BlackRamLabs/android-mirror-manifest/README.md

 ```

 To use this smaller mirror manifest just replace the URL _https://android.googlesource.com/mirror/manifest_ with _https://github.com/BlackRamLabs/android-mirror-manifest_
-in the mirroring step above
+in the standard mirroring steps.

-If you also want to build Android releases older than Oreo, then run _prunemirrormanifest.py_ and choose an older release
+If you also want to build Android releases older than Oreo, then fork this repo, clone your fork locally, run _prunemirrormanifest.py_ and choose an older release, push your updates, and init a repo mirror pointing at _https://github.com/YOUR_USER/android-mirror-manifest_